maallaard/planar-bridge/README.md

 **DO NOT** delete these files.
 If you do, you will have to re-download images you already have downloaded.

-### Configuration
+## Configuration

 If you want to configure Planar Bridge, copy the default config below and place it in Planar Bridge's repo under the filename `config.toml`.

-Configurations you can make to Planar Bridge are specifying a different `imgs/` path for card scans, and which sets, set types, and promo types to exclude from the download process.
+Configurations you can make to Planar Bridge are specifying different `imgs/` paths for card scans, and which sets, set types, and promo types to exclude from the download process.
 For more information on set and promo types, visit [MTGJSON](https://mtgjson.com/).

 For now, the configuration of Planar Bridge is limited, so if you have a